 5. Am I keeping this out of a feeling of obligation?
 Are you only keeping it because you think you should?
 Obligation and guilt are reasons many people hang onto things that they otherwise don’t have much attachment to.
 These are not reasons to treat your home like a storage unit.

 6. Is this something someone else might need or use?
-Is there a family member or other person it could go to?
+Maybe a family member, neighbor or friend?
 If not, there is likely a charity or other recipient that could benefit from or appreciate having it.
 Frequently, people can’t envision anyone else wanting older items or memorabilia.
 It may require some research, or the help of a professional organizer, but there is a receiver out there somewhere.
 At the very least, thrift stores that accept donations are well-equipped to sell, recycle or dispose of items.